aryaa-deshpande/airbnb-price-forecasting-xgb-vs-nn/README.md

    - Only numeric features are kept for modeling.
    - Target variable: `price`.

-This preprocessing pipeline ensures all cities—regardless of size, tier, or data quality - are transformed into a consistent, numeric modeling format.
+This preprocessing pipeline ensures all cities - regardless of size, tier, or data quality - are transformed into a consistent, numeric modeling format.

 ---